SOUNDS-RESEARCH/riecovest/docs/source/index.rst

-.. aspcol documentation master file, created by sphinx-quickstart on Wed Sep 13 10:22:13 2023.
+.. riecovest documentation master file, created by sphinx-quickstart on Wed Sep 13 10:22:13 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.